 Solution 1: Install the Latest Updates

 Before trying anything else, make sure you have installed the latest updates.
-Sometimes, a third-party antivirus program could be outdated, making it incompatible with your Windows version.
+Sometimes, a [sc name=”third-party-antivirus-program”] could be outdated, making it incompatible with your Windows version.
 Once you have installed the available updates, especially the latest version of the antivirus software, restart your PC and check if the problem persists.

 Other than installing updates, you may also want to physically check your hard drive, RAM, and other hardware components that are not connected correctly.

 If you are not doing anything too demanding on your CPU and you still encounter the Kernel BSOD (70368744177664),(2), the Fast startup feature could be the culprit.
 Disabling this feature usually resolves the problem.
 Here is how to do it:

 - Go to Start, then choose the Control Panel option.

 - Now, navigate to the Power Options menu and click Choose what the power buttons do.

 - Select Change settings that are currently available.